OsoianMarcel/bnm-rates/README.md

 }

 /*
- * What is we need to use specific array key?
+ * What if we need to use specific array key?
  */
 $instance->setAssocClosure(function ($rate) {
 	/**